rahulputta0209/cloud-service-api/cloud-access-api/README.md

 Example Users

-Username: roszhan Password: secret123 Role: admin
+Username: admin Password: admin123 Role: admin

-Username: john Password: user123 Role: user

 Use the Authorize button in Swagger UI and enter: